Hightown, Merseyside

 Hightown is a village and civil parish in the Metropolitan Borough of Sefton in Merseyside, England, located midway between the city of Liverpool and the coastal resort of Southport.
-It is 8 miles north of Liverpool city centre and is located on the coast near the boundary of the Mersey Estuary and Liverpool Bay.
+It is 8 mi north of Liverpool city centre and is located on the coast near the boundary of the Mersey Estuary and Liverpool Bay.
 The River Alt joins the sea at this point and forms an estuary.
 There is a pumping station on the River Alt at Altmouth, built 1972, as part of a programme to alleviate flooding in the area.
 This is on the Altcar Rifle Range, a Territorial Army base originally established in 1860 by Lt.
 Col. Gladstone.